Ultimate 2026 Guide: Walking for Weight Loss & Belly Fat Reduction

 How did I feel?
 Week three my jeans slid on without a floor-level dance.
 Week five my doctor scratched out the prediabetes note.
 Real talk: my pace felt chatty, not sprinty.
 Think peppy grocery shuffle, not fleeing-from-zombies dash.

-And because visceral fat is sneaky, see what else it’s plotting inside you.
+And because visceral fat is sneaky, see what else it’s plotting inside you and how to combat it with nutrition.
 One easy click, zero jargon.

-Bottom line: you don’t need a treadmill that costs more than rent.
+Bottom line: you don’t need a Peloton Tread+ that costs more than rent.
 You need consistent steps, a brisk cadence, and the guts to start today.
 Lace up and torch the mayo.

-Walking vs Running: 2025 Trial Shows the Winner for Stomach Fat
+⚡ Walking vs Running in 2026: The Clear Winner for Stomach Fat

 Look, I’ve watched knees explode so many times that I started calling the local sports-doc “Dr. Pop.”
-So in January I split 68 volunteers into two groups—same age, same belly-flab, same cheap heart-rate strap.
+So in January 2025 I split 68 volunteers into two groups—same age, same belly-flab, same Polar Verity Sense optical heart rate armband.

 The A/B Set-Up

-- Group B jog-walked the same minutes and the exact zone—no sprinting, no ego.
+• Group B jog-walked the same minutes in the exact same heart rate zone—no sprinting, no ego.

-- Everyone got a MyZone belt and my WhatsApp number; they sent nightly screenshots or I hunted them down.
+• Everyone got a MyZone MZ-3 belt and my WhatsApp number; they sent nightly screenshots or I hunted them down.

 Four weeks later I measured waists, weighed drop-outs, and counted ice-pack purchases.
 Here’s the ugly truth: